 However, it is very common to have a tax liability for salaried individuals in the following situations

-There are two ways to pay self-assessment tax:
+There are two ways to do so:

 – Online payment using Net banking facility

 The Advance Tax is part payment of your tax liability before the end of the Financial Year.
-As per the Income Tax Act, every assessee whose tax liability for a Financial Year exceeds Rs.
-10,000 is required to pay advance tax on an installment basis.
+As per the Income Tax Act, every assessee whose tax liability for a Financial Year exceeds INR 10,000 is required to pay advance tax on an installment basis.
 There is an interest penalty in case the Advance tax is not paid before the end of the financial year.

 Self Assessment Tax is what the assessee pays after the end of the financial year.
 Before filing the income tax return, every assessee is required to calculate the tax liability.
 If there are any outstanding tax dues to be paid then it is to be paid first before filing Income Tax Return.
-This tax is called the Self Assessment Tax.